-The Department of Mathematics of the University of Colorado at Colorado Springs is delighted to be able to offer a program of study leading to a Ph.D. as part of the University's new Ph.D. in Applied Science degree.
-For more information on this graduate program, please contact Dr. Chakravarty (email, phone: (719)255-3549).
-You can refer to the math research page for a summary of primary research interests among department faculty.
+The Department of Mathematics at UCCS offers a curriculum leading to a Ph.D. degree in Mathematics, which is part of the university's Applied Science program.
+For more information on this graduate program, please contact the department's Graduate Chair.
+Please refer to the research page for the primary research interests of the department faculty.

-- Hold a baccalaureate degree from an accredited college or university.
+- Must hold a baccalaureate degree from an accredited college or university.
 Applicants with degrees other than mathematics (e.g., biological sciences, physics, engineering) should have mathematical preparation comparable to that of a baccalaureate in mathematics.

-- International applicants must demonstrate English language proficiency by one of the approved methods that can be found here: English Language Proficiency
+- International applicants must demonstrate English language proficiency by one of the approved methods.

-A limited number of scholarships are available each year from the Department of Mathematics to provide financial support to students enrolled in the Ph.D. in Applied Sciences (Mathematics option) program.
+A limited number of scholarships are available each year from the Department of Mathematics to provide financial support to students enrolled in the Ph.D. program.
 These scholarships are awarded based on the merit as well as the financial need of the applicant.

 Students transferring into the program with graduate work or a Master's degree in an appropriate discipline must satisfy the admissions requirements above.
 Graduate level courses completed outside UCCS prior to admission may be transferable into the program.
 Normally, transfer credits will not exceed 25% of the total required credit hours.
 In unusual circumstances, applicants may request a review of their records to determine whether additional credits may be transferred.
 Decisions regarding transfer of graduate credits are made by the appropriate graduate advisor, and are subject to the regulations of the UCCS Graduate School.

 - Students must satisfy coursework, examination, and dissertation requirements.